 - 1. Ontario secondary school graduation, or its equivalent. - 2.
 An acceptable level of proficiency in oral and written English.
+(See pages 54 56).

-(See pages 56 58). - 3.
-One of: - a) five years of skilled full-time wage-earning business or industrial experience in the Technological Studies area for which you are applying (see page 36); - OR - b) a combination of post-grade 12 education related to the Technological Studies area for which you are applying, and skilled full-time business or industrial experience totalling at least five years.
-The latter must include at least two years of skilled full-time wage-earning experience in the selected Technological Studies area of which no fewer than sixteen months must have been spent in continuous employment; - OR - c) at least 3700 hours of skilled wage-earning experience and successful completion of a postsecondary education program acceptable to the Ontario College of Teachers and which includes at least 24 months (6 semesters of full-time study) of academic studies related to the Technological Studies area for which you are applying.
-This wage-earning experience need not be continuous employment.
+3. One of:

+a) five years of skilled full-time wage-earning business or industrial experience in the Technological Studies area for which you are applying (see page 34) and subsequent to attaining a related Certificate of Qualification;

+b) a combination of post-grade 12 education related to the Technological Studies area for which you are applying, and skilled full-time business or industrial experience totalling at least five years.
+The latter must include at least two years of skilled full-time wage-earning experience in the selected Technological Studies area of which no fewer than sixteen months must have been spent in continuous employment;

-4. Competence in one Technological Studies area at both the basic and related advanced level.
-Please refer to the list of areas on page 36.
-See also the section on page 38 concerning the Technical Proficiency Examination.
+- c) at least 3700 hours of skilled wage-earning experience and successful completion of a post-secondary education program acceptable to the Ontario College of Teachers and which includes at least 24 months (6 semesters of full-time study) of academic studies related to the Technological Studies area for which you are applying.
+This wage-earning experience need not be continuous employment. - 4.
+Competence in one Technological Studies area at both the basic and related advanced level.
+Please refer to the list of areas on page 34.
+See also the section on page 37 concerning the Technical Proficiency Examination.
 Broad-based skills related to the selected Technological Studies area, evidence of ongoing training and computer literacy are also considered.